-Complex regional pain syndrome occasionally may spread from its source to elsewhere in your body, such as the opposite limb.
+CRPS occasionally may spread from its source to elsewhere in the body, such as the opposite limb.

 When to see a doctor

-If you experience constant, severe pain that affects a limb and makes touching or moving that limb seem intolerable, see your doctor to determine the cause.
-It's important to treat complex regional pain syndrome early.
+If you experience constant, severe pain that affects a limb and makes touching or moving that limb seem intolerable, see your health care provider to determine the cause.
+It's important to treat CRPS early.

-The cause of complex regional pain syndrome isn't completely understood.
-It's thought to be caused by an injury to or an abnormality of the peripheral and central nervous systems.
+The cause of CRPS isn't completely understood.
+It's thought to be caused by an injury to or difference in the peripheral and central nervous systems.
 CRPS typically occurs as a result of a trauma or an injury.

 - Type 1.
-Also known as reflex sympathetic dystrophy syndrome (RSD), this type occurs after an illness or injury that didn't directly damage the nerves in your affected limb.
-About 90 percent of people with complex regional pain syndrome have type 1.
+Also known as reflex sympathetic dystrophy (RSD), this type occurs after an illness or injury that didn't directly damage the nerves in the affected limb.
+About 90% of people with CRPS have type 1.

 - Type 2.
-Once referred to as causalgia, this type has similar symptoms to type 1.
-But type 2 complex regional pain syndrome follows a distinct nerve injury.
+Once referred to as causalgia, this type has symptoms similar to those of type 1.
+But type 2 CRPS occurs after a distinct nerve injury.

-Other major and minor traumas — such as surgery, heart attacks, infections and even sprained ankles — can also lead to complex regional pain syndrome.
+Other major and minor traumas — such as surgery, heart attacks, infections and even sprained ankles — also can lead to CRPS.

-It's not well-understood why these injuries can trigger complex regional pain syndrome.
-Not everyone who has such an injury will go on to develop complex regional pain syndrome.
-It might be due to a dysfunctional interaction between your central and peripheral nervous systems and inappropriate inflammatory responses.
+It's not well understood why these injuries can trigger CRPS.
+Not everyone who has such an injury will go on to develop CRPS.
+It might be due to an interaction between your central and peripheral nervous systems that isn't typical and different inflammatory responses.

-These steps might help you reduce the risk of developing complex regional pain syndrome:
+These steps might help you reduce the risk of developing CRPS:

 - Taking vitamin C after a wrist fracture.
-Studies have shown that people who took a daily minimum dose of 500 milligrams (mg) of vitamin C after a wrist fracture had a lower risk of complex regional pain syndrome compared with those who didn't take vitamin C.
+Studies have shown that people who take a high dose of vitamin C after a wrist fracture may have a lower risk of CRPS compared with those who didn't take vitamin C.

 - Early mobilization after a stroke.
-Some research suggests that people who get out of bed and walk around soon after a stroke (early mobilization) lower their risk of complex regional pain syndrome.
+Some research suggests that people who get out of bed and walk around soon after a stroke (early mobilization) reduce their risk of developing CRPS.

-Diagnosis of complex regional pain syndrome is based on a physical exam and your medical history.
-There's no single test that can definitively diagnose complex regional pain syndrome, but the following procedures may provide important clues:
+Diagnosis of CRPS is based on a physical exam and your medical history.
+There's no single test that can definitively diagnose CRPS, but the following procedures may provide important clues:

 - Bone scan.
 This procedure might help find bone changes.
 A radioactive substance injected into one of your veins allows your bones to be seen with a special camera.

-Other tests can measure the amount of sweat on both limbs.
-Uneven results can indicate complex regional pain syndrome.
+- Sweat production tests.
+Some tests can measure the amount of sweat on both limbs.
+Uneven results may indicate CRPS.

 - X-rays.
 Loss of minerals from your bones may show up on an X-ray in later stages of the disease.

 - Magnetic resonance imaging (MRI).
-Images captured by an MRI test may show a number of tissue changes.
+Images captured with an MRI test may show tissue changes that rule out other conditions.

-There's some evidence that early treatment, within the first few months of symptoms, might help improve complex regional pain syndrome symptoms.
+There's some evidence that early treatment might help improve symptoms of CRPS.
 Often, a combination of different treatments, tailored to your specific case, is necessary.
 Treatment options include:

-Doctors use various medications to treat the symptoms of complex regional pain syndrome.
+Doctors use various medications to treat the symptoms of CRPS.